Jews, Christians and Muslims strive for peace in the -- Midwest?

 "We have done all this stuff already.
 It's about what are we going to do together.
 What are we going to do for the betterment of humanity?"

-The location chosen for the sacred endeavor is the old golf course of Highland Country Club, a "Jewish Club" developed in the 1920s when Jews were excluded from other clubs in in the city and around the country.
+The location chosen for the sacred endeavor is the old golf course of Highland Country Club, a "Jewish Club" developed in the 1920s when Jews were excluded from other clubs in the city and around the country.

-Today, a new synagogue and mosque stand tall on the abandoned greens and fairways.
-And construction crews are readying to build a new church.
+Today, a new synagogue and mosque stand tall on the abandoned greens and fairways, and construction crews are readying to build a new church.

 Further plans include a Tri-Faith Center, which will be completed in 2019 and serve as a shared community space for interfaith classes and activities.